louisremi/background-size-polyfill/README.md

 Changes
 -------

+- Added support for dynamically changing position and size of the background image (partial reimplementation of louisremi#8)
 - Fixed JS error when using `left` or `top` for `background-position` (louisremi#14)
 - Work around IE hang on unload when the JScript portion is greater than 512 bytes
 - Added unit tests
+- Misc fixes and code cleanup

 ------------------------------------------------------------------------